-4 1-inch slices day-old country bread, torn into 1-inch pieces
+4 1-inch slices day-old crusty bread, cubed or torn into 1-inch pieces

 2 tablespoons extra-virgin olive oil